On this page:

 Assistant Attorney General for Antitrust Makan Delrahim opened the workshop, which brought together economists, attorneys, labor representatives, and industry experts who examine competition in labor markets and who have experience litigating or studying labor antitrust cases.

-The Division intends to explore the practical considerations that antitrust enforcers and private litigants face in bringing cases that involve labor markets.
+The Division explored the practical considerations that antitrust enforcers and private litigants face in bringing cases that involve labor markets.
 The workshop began with an overview of the status of labor economics, followed by a series of panels examining:

 - Approaches to defining labor markets